30 Days free Return

 With surgical steel, there's no coating at all.
 The silver tone is simply the metal.
 Because there's no surface layer to chip, fade, or wear through, there's nothing to tarnish — ever.
 The finish is permanent.
 It's not a quality you protect or maintain.
 It simply stays.

-Why Do DNSK Gold Pieces Last Longer Than Standard Gold-Plated Jewellery?
+Why Do DANSK Copenhagen Gold Designs Last Longer Than Standard Gold-Plated Jewellery?

-DNSK gold pieces use 18K gold bonded directly onto a stable 316L surgical steel base with the ION technique.
+DANSK Copenhagen gold designs use 18K gold bonded directly onto a stable 316L surgical steel base with the ION technique.
 ION plating is an advanced process that locks the gold onto the steel with far greater force than standard plating — creating a harder, more wear-resistant finish that holds its brilliance through everyday life.

 Here's what that means for you: